inguyen314/morning_shef/README.md

 # morning_shef
-Import forecast data from MVS's wm_mvs_lake schema then convert to SHEF file format
+Import forecast data from Lake Sheets in WM_MVS_LAKE schema then convert to SHEF file format

 ========================================================